 At GOAL we believe in equal rights and equal opportunities.
-With a commitment to continuous improvement, we will continue developing our inclusive workplace model that evaluates our teams for diversity and includes, acknowledges and celebrates the multicultural practices of our organisation and fosters a culture where voices are welcomed, heard and respected.
+With a commitment to developing our inclusive workplace model that evaluates our teams for diversity and includes, acknowledges and celebrates the multicultural practices of our organisation and fosters a culture where voices are welcomed, heard and respected.

-We are committed to creating a culture of belonging, where all team members are valued for who they are and given equal opportunity to grow and succeed, with no discrimination based on their race, colour, gender identity, gender expression, religion, age, sexual orientation, socioeconomic status, national or ethnic origin, disability, marital status, or identification with any marginalized community in the countries where we work.
+We are committed to creating a culture of belonging, where all team members are valued for who they are and given equal opportunity to grow and on their race, colour, gender identity, gender expression, religion, age, sexual orientation, socioeconomic status, national or ethnic origin, disability, marital status, or identification with any marginalized community in the countries where we work.